 Withdrawals from a TFSA, as noted above, are completely tax-free and are not classified as taxable income.
-Withdrawals from an RRSP on the other hand, have a minimum amount of tax withheld at source and withdrawal amount added to your taxable income.
+However, withdrawals from an RRSP have a minimum amount of tax withheld at source and withdrawal amount added to your taxable income.

 Share your thoughts with us!

 If you enjoyed this article please like, comment, and share it with your friends.
 Also, follow our blog for great original content every week.